RichardLitt/awesome-fantasy/README.md

 1. [The Hundred Thousand Kingdoms](http://www.goodreads.com/book/show/6437061-the-hundred-thousand-kingdoms) [4.2]

->The first novel centers around Yeine a Darr woman who has been called back to the city Sky for reasons unbeknown to her.
+>"The first novel centers around Yeine a Darr woman who has been called back to the city Sky for reasons unbeknown to her.
 The current leader of Sky, who also rules the world at large, is nearing the end of his life and, in true Arameri fashion, makes a game of his succession.
 Yeine is soon caught up in schemes that she does not fully understand, involving gods she cannot fully comprehend.
 She must sift through lies and half-truths she is told to try and uncover what is really going on in the capital of the world, all the while trying to navigate a fragile and deceptive political atmosphere.
 The story is told from the first-person viewpoint of the main protagonist, Yeine.
 It's written as a retelling of a story, where she is walking you through her time in Sky and all the events that lead up to the climax of the story.
-The story does seems to jump around quite a bit without becoming confusing.
+The story does seems to jump around quite a bit without becoming confusing."

 #### [The Kingkiller Chronicle](http://en.wikipedia.org/wiki/The_Kingkiller_Chronicle) *by [Patrick Rothfuss](https://en.wikipedia.org/wiki/Patrick_Rothfuss)*